NeuroTechX/learn.neurotechedu.com/pages/introtoneuroscience.md

 show_meta: false
 title: "Introduction to Neuroscience"
 subheadline: ""
-teaser: "Organization of the nervous system, neuroanatomy, brain organization, the fundamental systems of the brain and more."
+teaser: "Organization of the nervous system, neuroanatomy, brain organization and the fundamental systems of the brain."
 header: ""
 image_fullwidth: ""
 permalink: "/introtoneuroscience/"